uncenter/nixpkgs-track/README.md

 ### Nix

-`nixpkgs-track` is available in Nixpkgs.
+`nixpkgs-track` is available from Nixpkgs.

 ```
 nix run nixpkgs#nixpkgs-track